avb-academy/avb_academy/content/02_user-guides/number-of-hops.md

 ---

 {{% notice info %}}
-The maxiumum number of hops is dependant on the network speed.
+The maximum number of hops is dependant on the network speed.
 - A 100Mbit network allows for max.
 7 hops before it reaches the 2ms presentation time offset.
 - A 1Gbit network allows for max.
 14 hops before it reaches the 2ms presentation time offset.
 {{% /notice %}}